 Growing your business will have its bumps, and when you start to change the team structure with oversight or exclusion of current team members, you may encounter a few challenges.

-It’s a necessity as you are looking to scale-up for the future and having the most optimum organisational structure to transform your business.
+It’s necessary as you are looking to scale up for the future and have the most optimum organizational structure to transform your business.

-You are having the added benefit of providing career development opportunities, for your hungry “seedlings”.
+You have the added benefit of providing career development opportunities for your hungry “seedlings.”

-Are you going to offer a flexible work model, or do you require the team to be on-site?
+Will you offer a flexible work model or require the team to be on-site?

-If you’re a service industry, then yes, you’re probably going to want them on-site, keeping your customers happy.
+If you’re in the service industry, then yes, you’ll probably want them on-site, keeping your customers happy.

-Where possible, flexibility is an outstanding part of the scalability process, and you will reap the rewards of an engaged, committed team if you’re able to embrace it within your business operations.
+Where possible, flexibility is an outstanding part of the scalability process, and you will reap the rewards of an engaged, committed team.
+It is worth the investment to embrace it within your business operations.

-Want an expert “second opinion” before you start to scale your business or structure your team or post a new job?
+Do you want an expert “second opinion” before you scale your team structure or business operations or post a new job?
 Let’s talk!